 - Mark Stuaan - Partner, Barnes & Thornburg LLP

 - Rebecca Humphrey - Tippecanoe County Youth Services

 - Rob Carter - Commissioner, Indiana Department of Correction

 - Jane Jankowski - Office of Indiana Governor Eric Holcomb

 - Lori Torres - Office of Indiana Attorney General Todd Rokita

 The Indiana Criminal Justice Institute Board of Trustees holds quarterly meetings in March, June, September and December every year.
-The next Board meeting is scheduled for Friday, September 9, 2022, at 11:00 a.m.
+The next Board meeting is scheduled for Friday, December 2, 2022, at 11:00 a.m.
 (ET) in the Indiana State Government Center South building.
+Click here to view the agenda.
 For those unable to attend in person, the meeting will be also available via WebEx or by phone.

 Read the ICJI Board of Trustees electronic meeting policy here.